onflow/flow/docs/accounts-and-keys.md

 ### Signer roles

 - *Proposer:* the account that is proposing the transaction.
-- *Payer:* the account paying for the network and gas fees.
+- *Payer:* the account paying for the transaction fees.
 - *Authorizers:* zero or more accounts authorizing the transaction to mutate their state.

 ### Signer declarations